Krishanadave671/Krishanadave671/README.md

-- 👋 Hi, I’m @Krishanadave671
+- 👋 Hi, I’m Krishana dave
-- 👀 I’m interested in ...
+- 👀 I’m interested in learning Android development , machine learning and blockchain
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning flutter & Mern stack
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on dsa & competitive programming
-- 📫 How to reach me ...
+- 📫 How to reach me  krishnadave671@gmail.com

 <!---
 Krishanadave671/Krishanadave671 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.